AdityaS1426/BooleansCalendar/README.md

-# BooleansCalendar
+# Booleans - Guide for Final Project

 ## Project Idea

 As high school students with constant work, it's no surprise we struggle to find the tools we need to succeed or stay organized on a daily basis.
-So, the Booleans decided to combat such an issue through the creation of a website.
+So, our team, the Booleans, decided to combat such an issue through the creation of a website.
 This website aims to help students go through their daily lives with ease.
 Students will be able to access a calculator, view a calendar, generate tasks to keep track of their work, etc.

 ## Website

 Click [HERE](https://booleans-final-webapp.herokuapp.com/) to access the website for the Final Project.
-Click [HERE](https://booleans-website.herokuapp.com/) to access the FRQ website.
+Click [HERE](https://booleans-website.herokuapp.com/) to access the website for the Mini Labs.
+(This website is also linked within the Final Project website.)
-We are currently working on finding a domain-name.
 ![Home Page Screenshot](https://user-images.githubusercontent.com/71394490/121297823-bebbbb80-c8a7-11eb-9d5e-7ccceced02fd.png)

 ## Project Plan